Chemung County man indicted for dismembering, killing male victim

 According to the indictment, Bovaird allegedly shot Gotay in the shoulder and left leg; repeatedly kicked and struck Gotay; mutilated the victim’s eyes with a pointed instrument; cut off the victim’s tongue; burned his ears and buttocks; caused injuries to his jaw, mouth, and teeth; and dumped the victim in a remote area in Pennsylvania to die.

-The pictures below show police outside of the homes on West Ave and Partridge Street.
+The pictures below show police in white suits outside of the homes on West Ave and Partridge Street.
+It’s not currently known who lived in those homes and what their connection is to the case.

 A witness tells 18 News that police appear to have been digging in the backyard on West Ave. and that police were looking for surveillance video from the area.